oracle-livelabs/apex/object-storage-workflow/7-download-file/download-file.md

-# Download Object Storage File
+# Download Object Storage file

 ## Introduction

-In this lab, you will create a new hidden page with a process to download a file from Object Storage.
+In this lab, complete the steps to download file from the Object Storage bucket.

-Estimated Lab Time: 5 minutes
+Estimated Time: 5 minutes

 [Video Tutorial](youtube:XRwbswu0jEk)

+### Objectives

+In this lab, you will:

+- Create hidden page
+- Establish **Before Header** process
+- Download file

+### Prerequisites

+To complete this lab, you need to have the following:

+- All previous labs successfully completed

 ## Task 1: Download Script